-Some people want to quit their day job and completely support themselves with a full time income from a creative business.
-They're ready and able to make a commitment to working for hours each day on their business.
-They know they may sometimes need put business decisions ahead of creative preferences, and they're willing to make those tough choices.
+You're ready and able to make a commitment to working long hours each day on your business.
+You know you may sometimes need to put business decisions ahead of creative preferences, and you're willing to make those tough choices to build your business.

 I earn a commission for purchases made through links on this page.

 You might be selling crafts purely for fun.

 You make some money at it, but it's more hobby than business.
 You don't think of your craft sales as a significant source of income.

 Perhaps you like to set up a booth at a local show from time to time because you have made more jewelry than you could possibly wear or give as gifts.
 Maybe you love being a part of your local arts community.

 For you, selling crafts is a way to have fun, enjoy a creative outlet, connect with other like-minded people, reduce your stash to make room for more, and earn back some of the money you spend on your hobby.